bkawa-bot/planet-maiko/README.md

 > *These alien dogs want to live in your computer, which is a weird thing for software to want to do.
 Would you let them in?*

+Planet Maiko is like if Raycast and Conductor had a baby, and the baby is a pack of alien dogs that also remember every mistake you have ever made as a developer!

-Planet Maiko is an all-encompassing free local dev tool made by 1 dev, for other devs, for fun!
+Free local dev tool made by 1 dev, for other devs, for fun!
+No accounts needed, no telemetry, no paid tiers (I don't even know how to do that and idc enough)

 [Testimonials (real)](https://bkawa-bot.github.io/planet-maiko/testimonials.html)